Aguti1902/iqmind/DEPLOYMENT.md

-# 🚀 Deployment Guide - IQmind
+# 🚀 Deployment Guide - MindMetric

-This guide will help you deploy IQmind to production using GitHub, Vercel, and Railway.
+This guide will help you deploy MindMetric to production using GitHub, Vercel, and Railway.

 ## 📋 Prerequisites